Alloa Athletic F.C.: Grounds

 Recreation Park was renamed Indodrill Stadium after a sponsorship deal with Indodrill EMEA Ltd was agreed to on Friday 12 September 2014.
 However, supporters of the club continue to call it Recreation Park or The Recs.

 Supporters

 Most record books list Alloa's record attendance as 13,000 for a match against Dunfermline Athletic on 22 February 1939 in a Scottish Cup third round replay.
 However the recent book The Roar of the Crowd by David Ross shows the record attendance to actually be 15,467 for a Scottish Cup 5th round match against Celtic on 5 February 1955.
 Celtic won the game 4–2.
 In recent times, the record figure is a more modest 5,050 for a Second Division match against Cowdenbeath in May 1992.
 With the current capacity just over 3,000, the figure looks unlikely to be beaten.

-Nearby club Stirling Albion are generally regarded as Alloa's rivals.
+Nearby club Stirling Albion are generally regarded as Alloa's local rivals.